eagle9/palgo/732.my-calendar-iii/README.md

 The number of calls to MyCalendarThree.book per test case will be at most 400.
 In calls to MyCalendarThree.book(start, end), start and end are integers in the range [0, 10^9].

+0 ~ 6 months6 months ~ 1 year1 year ~ 2 years
+Google | 2
+Similar:  My calendar i, my calendar ii

 Topic: Segment Tree, Binary Search Tree
 Hint: Treat each interval [start, end) as two events "start" and "end", and process them in sorted order.
-Similar:  My calendar i, my calendar ii